Dev Anand: Career

-After completing his BA degree in English literature from the Government College, Lahore (then in British India).
-Anand left his home-town for Bombay in the early 1940s.
+After completing his BA degree in English literature from the Government College, Lahore (then in British India), Anand left his hometown for Bombay in the early 1940s.
 He began his career in the military censor's office at Churchgate, for a monthly salary of Rs.
 65. Later, he worked as a clerk in an accounting firm for a salary of Rs.
 85. He joined his older brother, Chetan, as a member of the Indian People's Theatre Association (IPTA).
 Anand aspired to become a performer after seeing Ashok Kumar's performance in films such as Achhut Kanya and Kismet.
 Anand quoted in an interview that "I remember when I gate-crashed into the office of the man who gave me the first break, he kept looking at me – Babu Rao Pai of Prabhat Film Studios.
 At that time he made up his mind that this boy deserves a break and later mentioned to his people that 'this boy struck me because of his smile and beautiful eyes and his tremendous confidence.'"
 Then he was soon offered the lead role in Prabhat Films' Hum Ek Hain (1946), a film about Hindu-Muslim unity, where Dev Anand played a Hindu boy and was paired opposite Kamala Kotnis.
 While shooting the film in Pune, Anand befriended the actor Guru Dutt.
 Between them, they agreed that if one of them were to become successful in the film industry, he would help the other also to be successful.
 They formed a mutual understanding that when Anand produced a film, Dutt would direct it and when Dutt directed a film, Anand would act in it.